State guide

 Caribbean beaches, cenotes, and reef — plus the crowds and prices that found them.

-Quintana Roo is the Mexico most first-timers picture: warm Caribbean water, white sand, cenotes in the jungle.
-It’s for beach people, divers, and anyone who wants a lot of infrastructure between them and the effort.
-It’s also the most touristed, most expensive corner of the country, and you’ll feel that in the prices and the crowds.
+Quintana Roo is the Mexico most first-timers picture: warm Caribbean water the color of a swimming pool, white sand, and cenotes hidden in low jungle a few minutes off the highway.
+It’s the state for beach people, divers, honeymooners, and anyone who wants a lot of infrastructure between them and any effort.
+It’s also the most touristed, most expensive corner of the country, and you’ll feel that in the bill and the crowds.
+A margarita on Tulum’s beach road can run 250–350 MXN (approximate) that would cost a third of that inland.
+Come knowing that trade, and it’s easy to love.
+Pretend it’s undiscovered and you’ll be disappointed.

 Getting oriented

-- Playa del Carmen — walkable, restaurant-heavy, more of an actual town feel than Cancún’s zone.
+• Playa del Carmen — walkable, restaurant-dense, more of a real town than Cancún’s zone.
+Quinta Avenida is the pedestrian spine; the ferry to Cozumel leaves from here.

-- Bacalar and Chetumal — the quiet south, with the lagoon and far fewer people.
+• Bacalar and Chetumal — the quiet south.
+Bacalar’s seven-color lagoon and far fewer people; Chetumal is the border city and jumping-off point for Belize.

 Is it safe?

 Yes, for the way most people travel here.
-The resort zones and islands are heavily policed and tourists are rarely the target.
-What’s real: Cancún, Playa, and Tulum see occasional drug-related shootings tied to nightlife, and petty theft on beaches is common.
-Tulum’s dark beach road has had late-night robberies.
-Don’t buy drugs, watch your drinks, and use ADO buses or authorized taxis rather than flagging cars at 2am.
+The resort zones and islands are heavily policed, tourists are rarely the target, and you can walk Quinta Avenida or the Cancún hotel strip late without drama.
+What’s real, and worth saying plainly: Cancún, Playa, and Tulum have all seen occasional drug-related shootings tied to nightlife and dealing, and petty theft on beaches is common.
+Tulum’s unlit beach road has had late-night robberies of people walking or biking back from clubs.

-What a friend who lives here would tell you: leave nothing on your beach towel when you swim, and take the airport ADO bus instead of the first taxi that quotes you a fare.
+What a friend who lives here would tell you: leave nothing on your beach towel when you swim, take the official ADO bus from the airport into town instead of the first “amigo, taxi?” that quotes you double, and skip the timeshare “welcome” desks entirely.

 When to go